ajitkumar2ster/homewatch/README.md

 # homewatch
-A home security and automation system
+A home security and automation system written in Python

 Prerequisites:
 ### You need a Raspberry Pi 3+